Towards a Wireless Physical-Layer Foundation Model: Challenges and Strategies: A wireless physical-layer foundation model strategic framework

 To generate semantic information, we need to integrate textual descriptions of the wireless network and environment into the foundation model.
 These descriptions can be obtained from experts or pre-trained \acp{LLM}.
 To fuse text and wireless time series, multimodal fusion foundation models (transformers) can be designed.
 A simple approach is to share the latent space which enables joint representations of text and time series modalities.
 In contrast, separated latent space representations can be investigated which are more flexible and allow different architectures or model reuse for both text and time series.
 The textual description is different from the labels as it represents semantic information that can be provided along the wireless time-series data.
 For example, labels are the wireless technologies shared in the considered spectrum, while semantic textual descriptions can be the size and type of the environment, similarly to image captions in the computer vision domain.
 Learning semantic representations in wireless networks enables the foundation model to produce semantic information about the wireless network and environment in a textual form.
 In addition, it can also generate time series variations based on semantic descriptions in new environments and wireless technologies.

-\textbf{Use case applications} Metadata such as the environment dimensions (walls, ceiling height, etc.), type of environment (outdoor, office indoor, industrial environment, etc.), number of obstacles, persons, etc. can be included, as it impacts the efficiency and performance of wireless applications.
+\textbf{Use case applications} Metadata such as the dimensions of the environment (walls, ceiling height, etc.), type of environment (outdoor, office indoor, industrial environment, etc.), number of obstacles, persons, etc. can be included, as it impacts the efficiency and performance of wireless applications.
 Such descriptions can be augmented by \acp{LLM} and allow foundation models to generatively provide context to new, unknown environments.
-Additionally, the generative capabilities can help with diagnostics or simulations of \ac{UWB} and wireless deployments.
+Additionally, generative capabilities can help with diagnostics or simulations of \ac{UWB} and wireless deployments.